vlasky/pdf-reader-mcp/memory-bank/activeContext.md

   and `getTextContent`) to handle specific page requests internally.
 - Removed inherited filesystem tools.
 - Consolidated tools into a single `read_pdf` handler.
-- Added support for processing multiple sources in a single call.
+- Added support for processing multiple sources in a single call, with per-source page selection.